 Most of the times, pseudogout is confused with gout.
 Despite the fact that symptoms of pseudogout are very similar to gout, both conditions are different from each other.
 The major difference is that pseudogout is caused due to high calcium level in the body, resulting in the formation of calcium phosphate crystals, rather than a high level of acid crystals in the body.
 Pseudogout is also treated differently.

 Symptoms of gout

 Those suffering from gout most commonly feel severe pain in the big toe.
 This happens in 70 percent of the cases of gout.
 Gout attacks occur suddenly without warning due to which the big toe becomes swollen, red and tender.
-Gout pain mostly occurs at night time waking up the patient from sound sleep.
+Gout pain mostly occurs at night time.

 Other symptoms include pain and swollen joints like ankles, wrists, and knees.
 If not treated properly uric acid crystals can take the shape of lumps and the pain can last for years, making the patients suffer from frequent attacks of excruciating pain.
 Gout pain is so cruel that even the slightest vibrations from slamming doors can cause pain, and even the weight of light bedsheets seems unbearable.

 Untreated gout can also result in formation of kidney stones.

 Gout progression consists of various stages which might be experienced in different kinds of gout.
 Gout takes place in four main stages: